-- Nivolumab is a clear to slightly opalescent, colorless to pale-yellow solution.
-Discard the vial if the solution is cloudy, discolored, or contains extraneous particulate matter (other than a few translucent-to-white, proteinaceous particles) - To prepare the dose, withdraw the required volume of nivolumab and transfer it into an intravenous container.
-This should be diluted with either 0.9% Sodium Chloride injection, USP, or 5% Dextrose, USP to prepare an infusion with a final concentration ranging from 1 mg/mL to 10 mg/mL - Mix the diluted solution by gentle inversion.
-Do not shake - Do not coadminister nivolumab with other drugs through the same intravenous line - Nivolumab is classified as an irritant and may be safely administered via a central or peripheral line.
-It is important to ensure IV access before administration.
-Nivolumab should be administered through an intravenous line containing a sterile, non-pyrogenic, low-protein-binding in-line or add-on filter (pore size of 0.2 - 1.2 micrometers)
+- Obtain pretreatment laboratory tests (eg, adrenal function [ACTH], clinical chemistries, liver function tests, and thyroid function tests) prior to initiation of therapy and before each cycle - Ipilimumab is a clear to opalescent, colorless to pale-yellow solution.
+Discard the vial if solution is cloudy, discolored, or contains extraneous particulate matter (other than a few translucent-to-white, proteinaceous particles, - Do not shake the vial and do not coadminister ipilimumab with other drugs through the same intravenous line.
+It is important to assure IV access before administration.
+Administer ipilimumab through an intravenous line containing a sterile, non-pyrogenic, low-protein-binding in-line filter (we recommend a pore size of 0.2-4 micrometers)